 Another thing that is of interest to us is how you came to visit us, and if you found this site through a search engine what particular words you used in your search.
 Sometimes those search terms help us try to make this site better.
 Sometimes they just amuse us to no end.

 Oh, don’t be embarrassed by our being amused by your particular choice of search terms, we have no way of connecting a search to you.
 Whoever needed to know about “Prozac” and “porno boobs,” I hope you found what you were looking for.
 We do our best with that sort of thing.
 We don’t know who you are, where you are or when you were even looking for that connection.
-It would be difficult for the FBI to track you down if they had to, for us it’s utterly impossible.
+It would even be difficult for the fucking NSA to track you down if they wanted to, for us it’s utterly impossible.

 Coming out of the mental health closet is your decision.
 Stigma is a big deal in the English-speaking world.
 Just because I’m all out in the open about everything doesn’t mean you have to be.
 You may not be in a place in your life to come out.
 That’s fine with us.
 We respect your privacy.